AlenXiao/framework_multi_case/README.md

    to framework parser.

 2. Framework parser:
-   Used to parse case function according to case index from user, and call entrance of case function saved in case list array.
-Entrance of all the case functions are saved in case list array.
+   Used to parse case function according to case index from user, and call entrance of case function saved in case list array which saves entrance address of all the cases.
 It divides the framework parser and case functions, and enables them evolve respectively.
 In another words, one of them is modified, the other one works well without any modification.
 Even if new cases needed to add according to customer, current exisiting cases and framework works without modification.
 Besides, case functions and framework parser can be implemented parallelly with different engineer.
+It works like Django to parser URL.

 3. Case functions:
    Used to implement the detail operation and drive destination module to work. it also give indication (LED Blink) to indicate the status of operation.